Our Values and Mission

 And we believe that tennis is a truly unique sport that can inspire and empower individuals to be athletes for their entire lives, while also propelling personal growth.

 The Tennis Congress® is a community of passionate players and professionals committed to achieving their personal best, helping each other, and raising the bar for adult amateur tennis player development worldwide.
 Our innovative world-class education and training events help adult tennis athletes fulfill their dreams and enrich their lives.
-In the process, we contribute to a better world by leveraging our influence and networks in support of positive social and environmental impacts.
+In the process, we work to leverage our influence and networks to promote healthy adult lifestyles through tennis, and leverage the passion of tennis players and leaders in support of positive social and environmental impacts.

 The Idea Behind The Tennis Congress